bahrus/deframe/README.md

 Hopefully when (if?)
 HTML Modules become a thing, these difficult tradeoffs will seem laughably quaint.

 NB:  iFrames are also quite a bit more restrictive as far as cross-domain integration.

+## Examples:

+### Example 1:  code-pen calculator

+[Click here to see it in action](https://bahrus.github.io/xtal-math/demo/dev.html).
+Note that it progressively renders.
+It is a basic calculator, based off the mostly css-based [code-pen](https://codepen.io/giana/pen/GJMBEv).

+And not only can the iframe be used to reference the web component, you can open the reference directly as a standalone URL:  https://bahrus.github.io/xtal-math/giana-pen.html

 ## Script References